leeprovoost/go-rest-api-template/README.md

 In this example, we want to test the List, Add, Get, Update and Delete operations on our in-memory document database.
 The data access code is stored in the `database.go` file, so following Go convention we will create a new file called `database_test.go`.

 Before we can run the tests in `database_test.go` we need to make sure that we have a valid application context with a mock database initialised.
-I've added a helper function in `helpers.go` named `CreateContextForTestSetup` and that takes care of both the database setup as well as the AppContext.
+I've added a helper function in `helpers.go` named `CreateContextForTestSetup` and that takes care of both the database setup as well as the AppEnv.

 ```
 // CreateContextForTestSetup initialises an application context struct
 // for testing purposes
-func CreateContextForTestSetup() AppContext {
+func CreateContextForTestSetup() AppEnv {
 	testVersion := "0.0.0"
 	db := CreateMockDatabase()
-	ctx := AppContext{
+	appEnv := AppEnv{
 		Render:  render.New(),
 		Version: testVersion,
 		Env:     local,
 		Port:    "3001",
 		DB:      db,
 	}
-	return ctx
+	return appEnv
 }

 // CreateMockDatabase initialises a database for test purposes
 func CreateMockDatabase() *MockDB {
-	list := make(map[int]User)
+  list := make(map[int]models.User)
 	dt, _ := time.Parse(time.RFC3339, "1985-12-31T00:00:00Z")
-	list[0] = User{0, "John", "Doe", dt, "London"}
+	list[0] = models.User{
+		ID:              0,
+		FirstName:       "John",
+		LastName:        "Doe",
+		DateOfBirth:     dt,
+		LocationOfBirth: "London",
+	}
 	dt, _ = time.Parse(time.RFC3339, "1992-01-01T00:00:00Z")
-	list[1] = User{1, "Jane", "Doe", dt, "Milton Keynes"}
+	list[1] = models.User{
+		ID: 1, FirstName: "Jane",
+		LastName:        "Doe",
+		DateOfBirth:     dt,
+		LocationOfBirth: "Milton Keynes",
+	}
 	return &MockDB{list, 1}
 }
 ```